lenevdm/ibm_ds_project/README.md

 - Longitude
 - Latitude

+Looking at the data_falcon9 dataframe, the following columns have null values:
+- PayloadMass
+We calculate the mean of the PayloadMass column, and replace all null values with the mean.

+The API data is exported as a csv file: dataset_part_1.csv

 ### Webscraping wiki pages
 Use web scraping to collect Falcon 9 historical launch records from a Wikipedia page titled `List of Falcon 9 and Falcon Heavy launches`